-In my previous article, I introduced you to my Desktop HiFi system.
+In my previous post, I introduced you to my Desktop HiFi system.
 The speakers that are being used now are a set of vintage Electrohome speakers.
-In case, you didn’t yet check out my last article, please do so now.
+In case, you didn’t yet check out my last post, please do so now.
 Otherwise, enjoy reading about these speakers.
 These Electrohomes are one of my favorite finds.

 Where did I come across the Electrohomes?